 ● 123 → One hundred twenty-three

-A range series is a set of numbers arranged in a sample.
+A number series is a set of numbers arranged in a specific order.

 Arithmetic Series: Common Distinction